-Tassili Airlines Compensation and Reimbursement for Cancelled and Delayed Flights
+Tassili Airlines Flight Delay Compensation and Reimbursement for Cancelled Flights

 23.08.2024

 Whenever flights are cancelled or delayed, it can be frustrating and inconvenient for passengers.
-However, the European Union has a regulation 261 that helps protect passengers in these situations.
-Under EU261/2004, if your flight is disrupted, the airline has to provide you with compensation and assistance.
+However, the European Union has a regulation 261/2004 that helps protect passengers in such situations.
+According to EU261/2004, if your flight is cancelled or delayed, the airline has to provide you with compensation and assistance.
+This article will focus on Tassili Airlines flight compensation, explaining when you may be entitled to it and how to claim it.

 Passenger Rights Under EU 261/2004

-European Union Regulation 261 is the regulation that covers air passengers’ rights.
-More precisely, this legislation covers diverse cases, including flight cancellations, delays, rebooking, etc., and obligates airlines to handle individual cases with care and fairness.
-If the situation occurs as a result of the airline’s fault, any passenger who underwent certain inconveniences is entitled to obtain compensation.
-In addition, passengers can receive certain benefits, which we will discuss further in the article.
+EU Regulation 261 is the regulation that deals with the rights of air passengers.
+Specifically, this regulation covers diverse cases, including rebooking, delays, flight cancellations, etc., and obligates airlines to resolve individual cases with fairness and care.
+If the incident happens because of the airline’s fault, any traveler who experienced certain inconveniences has a right to receive compensation.
+Moreover, passengers can receive certain benefits, which we will discuss further in the article.

 Right to Compensation

-EU Regulation 261 encompasses regulations concerning the compensation process, including assistance for passengers who suffered from issues with flights.
-In particular, the amount of compensation you can be eligible for is up to 600 euros per passenger.
-This sum varies, according to your specific case.
+EU Regulation 261 encompasses rules regarding the compensation process, including aid to travelers experiencing air travel disruptions.
+Specifically, the amount of compensation you can potentially get is up to 600 euros per passenger.
+This sum ranges, according to your circumstances.

-First and foremost, travelers need to know that the airline is required to notify them about the flight cancellation.
-In case the airline notifies you less than fourteen days before the date of your flight and does not provide any alternative flight, the airline, according to the EU 261, must pay you compensation of 250 – 600 euros.
+First and foremost, passengers should be aware that the airline must inform them about the cancellation of their flight.
+In case the airline notifies you under fourteen days before your flight date and does not provide any alternative flight, the airline, according to the EU 261, must pay you compensation of 250 – 600 euros.

-At the same time, if a passenger is provided with an alternative flight but arrives at his destination later than the scheduled arrival time of the original flight, the passenger could be entitled to compensation.
-The table below shows the airline’s obligations according to the duration of the delay:
+At the same time, if a passenger is offered an alternative flight but reaches his destination later than the scheduled arrival time of the original flight, the passenger might be entitled to compensation.
+The table below shows the airline’s obligations depending on the duration of the delay:

 Under 2 hours2-3 hours3-4 hoursOver 4 hoursNever arrivedDistance